-Let’s get to know more about the “plain housewife” who never in her wildest dreams had thought that she–instead of her husband–would someday become president, let alone become one of the most respected and beloved political figures in Philippine history.
+Let’s get to know more about the “plain housewife” who never in her wildest dreams had thought that she–instead of her husband–would someday become president, let alone become one of the most respected and beloved political figures in Philippines history.

-1. She was her grade school valedictorian by accident.
+1. She was her grade school valedictorian by accident

 This could probably be considered as the precedent of Cory getting accidentally pushed into the limelight.
 Unlike her husband Ninoy who considered himself an average student with his grades neither going above the 90s or falling into the 70s, Cory did pretty well for herself especially in her grade school years at St. Scholastica’s College in Manila.
 In fact, she was supposed to graduate salutatorian of her class.